SakuJuuH/outdoorsy/README.md

 - [ ] Implement activity reminders
 - [ ] Add weather alerts and warnings
 - [ ] Support for more languages
+- [ ] Add activity statistics and insights

 ---

 ## 📄 License

 This project is for educational purposes.
 Please ensure you have proper licenses for any APIs used in production.

 ---